-The CIM Centre at the Glenrose Rehabilitation Hospital is home to the state-of-the-art Computer-Assisted Rehabilitation Environment (CAREN).The first of its kind in Western Canada, the system was acquired through a partnership with the Canadian Department of National Defence (DND), the Glenrose Rehabilitation Hospital Foundation and the Alberta Government.
-It consists of a robotic platform, a treadmill with force plates, a motion capture system and a virtual reality screen with surround sound.
-Accompanying software allows the operator to create customized rehabilitation scenarios to address the unique rehabilitation needs and abilities of patients, ranging from children to older adults.
-(CIM service details)
+The CIM Centre at the Glenrose Rehabilitation Hospital is home to the state-of-the-art Computer-Assisted Rehabilitation Environment (CAREN).The first of its kind in western Canada, the CAREN was acquired through a partnership with the Canadian Department of National Defence (DND), the Glenrose Rehabilitation Hospital Foundation and the Alberta Government.
+It consists of a robotic platform, a treadmill with force plates, a motion capture system, and a virtual reality screen with surround sound.
+Accompanying software allows the operator to create customized rehabilitation scenarios to address patients’ unique rehabilitation needs and abilities, ranging from children to older adults.

 The most unique aspect of the CAREN is that it creates a safe, controlled, scalable therapeutic environment for patients and soldiers requiring physical and mental rehabilitation.
 It allows participants to interact with the simulated environment for immediate feedback on performance.
-Various therapeutic modalities are combined within one system, allowing a clinician to implement a personalized program focusing on the specific needs of each patient.
-As the patient’s function improves, the system is able to adapt in order to maintain a challenge for the patient.
-Other key features are its motivating and engaging scenarios, presented in a “game like” environment, and the ability to layer tasks to increase the challenge.
+By using various therapeutic modalities, clinicians are able to implement a personalized program focusing on the specific needs of each patient.
+As the patient’s function improves, the system can adapt to maintain a challenge for the patient.
+Other important features are its motivating and engaging scenario that are presented in a “game like” environment, and the ability to layer tasks to increase the challenge.